tmychow/tmychow.github.io/_posts/2020-10-13-a-primer-on-economic-growth-part-III.md

 $$ \ln{(y(t))} - \ln{(y(0))} = (1-e^{-\lambda t}) \frac{\alpha}{1-\alpha-\beta} \ln{(s_k)} + (1-e^{-\lambda t}) \frac{\beta}{1-\alpha-\beta} \ln{(s_h)} - (1-e^{-\lambda t}) \frac{\alpha+\beta}{1-\alpha-\beta} \ln{(n+g+\delta)} -  (1-e^{-\lambda t}) \ln(y(0)) $$

 For the sake of brevity I am not going to list out the tests for all the samples.
 Instead, I will only show it for one sample per test.
 The results below are a snapshot of all of the results corresponding with Tables III, IV and V of MRW.
-We can see that there is no tendency for absolute convergence, there is some tendency for conditional convergence when controlling for savings and population, and there is a strong tendency for conditional convergence when controlling for savings, population and human capital.
-A nice graphical description is given following the code.

 ```
 converge1 <- lm(I(log(gdp85)-log(gdp60)) ~ log(gdp60), data = nonoil)